 Gateway routers prevent direct communication from the Internet to a private network.
-If you want to directly communicate with a device (like a SNAP PAC or groov Box) or a service (like groov Server) that's on a private network, you need a way around this block.
+If you want to directly communicate with a device (like a groov Box) or a service (like groov Server) that's on a private network, you need a way around this block.

-You have two possible methods for communication from the Internet: a virtual private network (VPN) or port forwarding (PF).
+You have two possible methods for communication over the Internet: a virtual private network (VPN) or port forwarding (PF).
+A VPN is preferred because it is much more secure.